shashi/Patchwork.jl/README.md

 node.applyPatch(patchJSON)
 ```

+## With Compose and Gadfly

+There is a work in progress [Compose backend](https://github.com/dcjones/Compose.jl/pull/89) which lets you use Patchwork with Compose and Gadfly.

 ## Usage in IJulia

 When you load Patchwork in IJulia, the runtime is setup automatically for you.
 If the result of executing a cell is an `Elem` object, it gets rendered in the cell's output area. `display(::Elem)` will work too.